I hope this emails finds you well, and that all is good in Saigon. As always feeling grateful for all the insights and content you share for FREE!

 China is a very big operation.
 I can’t define it or position it on one event.
 From a big macro perspective though … they would not have their success without some semblance of free markets and capitalism.
 You would surely agree?
 And beyond government, the people are with a doubt “traders”… going back centuries.

-Michael Covel interviews Parag Khanna.
-Parag is an international relations expert, a CNN Global Contributor and Senior Research Fellow at the National University of Singapore.
+My guest today is Parag Khanna, an international relations expert, a CNN Global Contributor and Senior Research Fellow at the National University of Singapore.
 He is also the Managing Partner of Hybrid Reality, a geostrategic advisory firm, and Co-Founder & CEO of Factotum.
-Parag’s new book, “Connectography: Mapping the Future of Global Civilization” recently came across Michael’s desk.
-The concept of connectivity does not just relate to mobile phones and Skype.
-There is a very physical and tangible evolution of connectivity that can be boiled down into three categories; transportation, energies and communications.

 In this episode of Trend Following Radio: